CTMM-TraIT/trait_odm_to_i2b2/src/documentation/DevelopersInformation.md

 -----

 We use [Maven](http://maven.apache.org/) as our build tool.
 This makes it easier to use certain tools (like Checkstyle and FindBugs) and to manage the third-party libraries (dependencies) we use.
-The pom.xml file for the trait_odm_to_i2b2 conversion tool is stored in the root directory.
+The pom.xml file that Maven needs is stored in the root directory: trait_odm_to_i2b2.
+All the maven commands need to be executed in this root directory.

 Some commonly used Maven commands are
 (see [Introduction to the Build Lifecycle](http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html)